 Drilling operations are heavily dependent on tolerances and dimensions in machining.
 Hole sizes directly determine both the cutter size and chuck size used on the workpiece.
-Additionally, specified tolerances cause a greater amount of rework in the event that the drill operation fails to achieve desired results.
-Tolerances must be carefully considered in order to ensure that they are truly necessary.
+Additionally, specified tolerances cause more rework if the drill operation fails to achieve desired results.
+Tolerances must be carefully considered to ensure that they are truly necessary.

 Deep holes cause chip clearance problems.
-Additionally, they also cause a risk of the hole not being perfectly straight as a longer plunge depth is required for the cutter.
-In the event that excessively deep holes must be created, design engineers should consider the use of specialized tooling rather than standard drilling operations.
+Additionally, they also cause a risk of the hole not being perfectly straight, as a longer plunge depth is required for the cutter.
+If excessively deep holes must be created, design engineers should consider using specialized tooling rather than standard drilling operations.

 Holes should generally be made the same standard size whenever possible.
-This reduces cutter and chuck changing while also improving flow time from fewer operations.
+This reduces cutter and chuck changing while improving flow time from fewer operations.
 Additionally, holes should all be located relative to the same surface.
-This prevents the machinist from having to take additional steps to locate each hole for drilling.
+This prevents the machinist from taking additional steps to locate each hole for drilling.

 (b) If parts must be drilled

 (a) Avoid the use of deep holes that extend beyond three times the diameter of the hole

 (b) Avoid the use of drilled holes smaller than 3mm.

 (c) Dimension drill holes relative to the same surface